skatejs/bore/README.md

 ### wait()

-The `wait()` function returns a primise that waits for a shadow root to be present.
+The `wait()` function returns a promise that waits for a shadow root to be present.
 Even though Bore ensures the `constructor` and `connectedCallback` are called synchronously, your component may not have a shadow root right away, for example, if it were to have an async renderer that automatically creates a shadow root.
 An example of this is [Skate's](https://github.com/skatejs/skatejs) renderer.

 ```js
 mount(<MyComponent />).wait().then(doSomething);